oracle/fastr/documentation/dev/upgrading-r.md

 With each upgrade we should review the ported code and port any relevant fixes and improvements.

+* nmaths library (dunif, punif, ...), which is rewritten to Java in FastR
+* changes in GNU-R's own tests, which are used in "gnurtests" package

 File `share/R/examples-footer.R` may occasionally change.
 FastR copy is in `com.oracle.truffle.r.native/run/examples-footer.R`.